dkjonas/Wavin-AHC-9000-mqtt/README.md

 This is a simple Esp8266 mqtt interface for Wavin AHC-9000/Jablotron AC-116, with the goal of being able to control this heating controller from a home automation system.

 ## Hardware
-The AHC-9000 uses modbus to communicate over half duplex RS422 connection.
+The AHC-9000 uses modbus to communicate over a half duplex RS422 connection.
 It has two RJ45 connectors for this purpose, which can both be used.
 The following schematic shows how to connect an Esp8266 to the AHC-9000:
 ![Schematic](/electronics/schematic.png)